aws-samples/eks-workshop/content/beginner/110_irsa/oidc-provider.md

 draft: false
 ---

-To use IAM roles for service accounts in your cluster, you must create an OIDC identity provider in the IAM console
+To use IAM roles for service accounts in your cluster, you must create an IAM OIDC Identity Provider.
+This can be done using the AWS Console, AWS CLIs and `eksctl`.
+For the sake of this workshop, we will use the last.

 ##### Check your eksctl version that your eksctl version is at least 0.57.0